 A wading sock can be a wetsuit sock bootie as described above or material-based poly cotton that drains well and provides comfort.

-that you sit in and kick paddle around to fish.
+A floating tube that you sit in and kick paddle around to fish.
 Used on still waters to get to the areas not reachable from land.

 A jacket worn with many pockets holds all the gear needed for the day on the water.

 An integrated backpack and chest pack used to fish with.
 It holds all the gear you need for the day out.

 A singular pack that fist the chest and holds the necessities.

 Or forceps, as referred to in some parts.
 They are used to remove hooks that are a little trickier to get out.

 Stainless steel nippers were used to cut the line.

 An oil-based gel is applied to the dry fly fibers, so the fly floats for longer.
 Prevent the fibers from becoming saturated with water.